 - a.
-All pants or shorts must be either khaki or navy blue in color.
+Pants or shorts must be either khaki or navy blue in color.
 All pants and shorts must have belt loops, and a belt must be worn through all the loops and fastened appropriately.
-Uniform front pockets must be side seam pockets and back pockets must be sewn inside the pant or short NO OUTSIDE POCKETS (CARGOES), PATCH POCKETS, NOR ADDITIONAL POCKETS ARE PERMITTED.
-Uniform pants or shorts may not have rivets or brads, split seams at the bottom of the legs, nor flaps on the pockets.
+Front pockets must be side seam pockets and back pockets must be sewn inside the pant or short NO OUTSIDE POCKETS (CARGOES), PATCH POCKETS, NOR ADDITIONAL POCKETS ARE PERMITTED.
+Pants or shorts may not have rivets or brads, split seams at the bottom of the legs, nor flaps on the pockets.
 Material may not be suede or corduroy it must be 100% cotton or a cotton/polyester blend that is wrinkle resistant. - b.
-All pants or shorts must be worn properly at the waist and not sag below the top of the hips.
-Students wearing the top of their pants or shorts below their hips, or who are exposing their undergarments, will be given an Office Referral Form for improper exposure.
-All pants or shorts may not be rolled up or folded up.
-When standing, shorts must be no shorter than 2 inches above knee level.
-All pants and blue jeans must be full leg length and must cover the ankles when standing.
-The legs of all pants, blue jeans and shorts must not be form-fitting. - c.
-Physical Education shorts are only permitted to be worn in school during physical education class time.
-When standing, Physical Education shorts must be no shorter than the tip of the student's middle finger when their arms are at their side.
-All uniform pants or shorts must be purchased from the school's designated uniform provider.
+Pants or shorts must be worn properly at the waist and not sag below the top of the hips.
+Pants or shorts may not be rolled up or folded up.
+Shorts must be no shorter than 2 inches above knee level and not longer than the top of the knee when standing.
+Pants, skirts or shorts must not fit too snugly, skinny leg style pants are not permitted.
+Students wearing the top of their pants or shorts below their buttocks will be given an Office Referral Form for improper exposure. - c.
+Physical Education shorts are not permitted during regular school hours.
+Physical Education shorts must align with the tip of your middle finger when your arms are at your side and cannot be longer than the top of your knee when standing no "long shorts" are permitted. - d.
+All pants or shorts must be purchased from the school's designated uniform supply company.